BLCM/wlmods/Apocalyptech/deprecated_or_broken/README.md

   get the attrs to change, though, in the end.
 I think that hotfixes fire too early, before the camps (and before even the camp's base classes) have been loaded.
+- `shoot_while_sprinting.txt` - A failed attempt to allow the player to shoot while sprinting.

 Licenses
 ========